gvwilson/thirdbit/_posts/2019/2019-03-10-the-tool-i-want.md

     You can create these by switching to another tool, drawing what you want,
     and linking to that image file,
-    but that's a pretty awkward workflow---awkward enough that most people either create fewer diagrams than cognitive science tells us we should or create their presentations with slideshow tools like Keynote and PowerPoint that put drawing and writing on a more equal footing.
+    but that's a pretty awkward workflow—awkward enough that most people either create fewer diagrams than cognitive science tells us we should or create their presentations with slideshow tools like Keynote and PowerPoint that put drawing and writing on a more equal footing.